alony/rack-pacemaker-talk/README.md

 rack-pacemaker-talk
 ===================

-slides for 22 Sep 2012 Pacemaker talk about Rack and middleware
+slides for Pacemaker*LAMP conference talk about Rack and middleware 22 Sep 2012, Ivano-Frankivsk, Ukraine